FilOzone/filecoin-services-payments/README.md

 ### Operator

-An operator is a smart contract—typically the main contract for a given service—that manages payment rails on behalf of payers.
+An operator is a smart contract (typically the main contract for a given service) that manages payment rails on behalf of payers.
+It is also sometimes referred to as the "service contract".
 A payer must explicitly approve an operator and grant it specific allowances, which act as a budget for how much the operator can spend or lock up on the payer's behalf.

 The operator role is powerful, so the operator contract must be trusted by both the payer and the payee.
 The payer trusts it not to abuse its spending allowances, and the payee trusts it to correctly configure and manage the payment rail.